Content Warning: This piece contains mentions of suicide.

-Written by Megan Larson, Active Minds Student Advisory Committee and Active Minds at UCLA member.
+Written by Remi Larson, Active Minds Student Advisory Committee and Active Minds at UCLA member.

 I’m here.
 I’m breathing.
 I’m alive.
 This surprises me sometimes.
 Then I remember how lucky I am for this second chance.